DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/05_distribution_platforms.md

 #### All-purpose download sites
 Sites like [The Pirate Bay](http://www.thepiratebay.se) offer all kinds of media for download: films, music, computer games and software, and electronic books.
 Since they are widely used, display current download statistics and since their technology (bittorrent ) depend on user participation for their downloads to stay alive, they can provide great insight into what is really popular among readers.

-The content listed on The Pirate Bay and other sites for the bittorrent protocol tends to be mainstream: Hollywood films, pop music, and a tendency towards non-fiction and technical handbook literature alongside fantasy and Science Fiction among the e-book downloads.
+The content listed on The Pirate Bay and other sites for the bittorrent protocol tends to be mainstream: Hollywood films, pop music, and a tendency towards non-fiction and technical handbook literature alongside fantasy and Science Fiction among the ebook downloads.
 For example, on a particular day and minute in June 2014, the book "Atlast of Ancient Worlds" had more than 2000 downloads in 48 hours.
 In comparison, the most popular film - an episode of the TV series "Game of Thrones" - had more than 70000 downloads.

-#### General e-book sites
+#### General ebook sites

-The most simple pirate e-book sites offer any kind of book - very much like a large all-audience book store or Amazon.com's online bookstores.
-They are little _of_publication.mdore than a simple search engine that spits out downloadable e-books.
+The most simple pirate ebook sites offer any kind of book - very much like a large all-audience book store or Amazon.com's online bookstores.
+They are little _of_publication.mdore than a simple search engine that spits out downloadable ebooks.
 These types of sites have become particularly popular in Russia.
 At the time of this writing, _library.ru_ has been the model for this kind of site and, after its crackdown, be superseded by [bookfi.org](http://bookfi.org).
 Also [libgen.info](http://libgen.info), an online library, is an example to mention here.

 What online booksellers could learn from these sites:
 * Simplicity combined with encyclopedic scope.
 With no other site except Amazon's, it is as easy to find and download an electronic book, no matter which genre, language, whether a bestseller or obscure.
 * Simplicity in formats.
-The sites provide mostly PDFs as well as epubs, depending on whatever file format they have available (and obtained from hacker networks).
+The sites provide mostly PDFs as well as EPUBS, depending on whatever file format they have available (and obtained from hacker networks).

 #### Specialized sites